What launched in January

 FloorLabs sells into commercial and residential projects with SPC, laminate, and wood products.
 In many bids today, a product‑specific EPD prevents conservative default factors from inflating embodied carbon, which can quietly push a spec toward a rival.
 Having a verified declaration keeps conversations on design intent and lead time instead of paperwork detours.

-At FloorLabs or competing in LVT and SPC?
+Work for FloorLabs or competing in the LVT space?

-Follow us for a product-by-product competitive analysis to see how your SPC offerings stack up against AHF Products, Shaw Contract, and HMTX.
+Follow us for a product-by-product analysis of your SPC offerings against AHF Products and Shaw Contract to see where your EPDs stand in the competitive landscape.

 Competitive snapshot